IntuitionLabs

 International Collaboration and Policy

 Global factors also influence Boston biotech.
-Trade policies (pharma tariffs) and immigration rules for skilled workers could affect local firms’ competitiveness.
-On one hand, a push to “reshore” drug manufacturing (cited in Reuters in late 2025 ([60])) may benefit Massachusetts factories; indeed, Moderna’s Norwood expansion aligns with a trend of expanding domestic vaccine/drug production.
+Trade policies (pharma tariffs) and immigration rules for skilled workers are actively affecting local firms’ competitiveness.
+On one hand, the push to “reshore” drug manufacturing has benefited some Massachusetts facilities; indeed, Moderna’s Norwood expansion aligns with a trend of expanding domestic vaccine/drug production.
 On the other hand, biotech is international by nature: many local companies rely on foreign talent (foreign graduate students, international biotech entrepreneurs) and global markets (EU and Asian approvals are crucial).
 Federal policies on H-1B visas or trade can therefore ripple into Boston.

 Massachusetts policy has generally embraced international collaboration.
 The ARPA-H hub announcement explicitly aimed for a 50-state network tied to global research ([77]).
 Moreover, state leaders frequently tout Boston’s global biotech reputation (e.g. Governor Healey’s statements ([36])).
 The presence of international biopharma R&D (Takeda Japan, Amgen, Roche/Genentech Swiss/US) also embeds Boston in global supply chains.
 Therefore, even amid U.S. political unpredictability, Massachusetts’s biotech frequently hedges risk by leveraging multilateral ties.